weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 7: Universality and Circuit Size
+>
+> We finished the universal ways to compute every finite function, and then we moved to circuit size, that is, complexity.
+The slides are [here](assets/pdf/cs3120-class7-ink.pdf).
+>
+> Feb 4, 2025

+{: .announce-title}
 > Class 6: Computation Models, Universality
 >
 > We discuss what are computation models, how are different models compared, and using boolean circuits to compute any finite function.
 The slides are [here](assets/pdf/cs3120-class6-ink.pdf).